 You no longer require a journo, professional, trained or otherwise to tell you what’s going on in the world.
 So the digital world has ripped journalism’s business model apart.
 Newspaper and magazine sales have plummeted, old fashioned ad revenue has done the same.
 And it hasn’t been replaced by digital cash because so much is available free.

-Nevertheless, just because it isn’t a profession and just because its business model has been shot to pieces doesn’t mean to say journalism lacks importance.
-There’s a counter-argument that with a wave of populist fervour sweeping across the world fact and reason plus their twins News and Comment have even more value among lies and the irrational.
+Nevertheless, just because it isn’t a profession and just because its business model has been shot to pieces, doesn’t mean to say journalism lacks importance.
+There’s a counter-argument that, with a wave of populist fervour sweeping across the world, fact and reason plus their twins News and Comment have even more value among lies and the irrational.
 Eighty-one per cent of the public say they know fake news when they see it and one would hope that among proper, discriminating journalists that figure is even higher.
 There’s some evidence that ‘serious, heavyweight’ publications that won’t allow you access unless you pay for them are enjoying a minor renaissance – more information here (behind a pay wall) on the Trump Bump in online subscriptions.
 No three-hundred-and-fifty-quid a year for your FT.com, no serious commentary on what’s really going on.

 The tricky economics are one thing.
 But the best thing about journalism is its freedom.
 As an activity, journalism cannot and should not be licensed by the state or any professional body, any more than art or political protest should.
 The reason for this is the same freedom-of-expression argument that means pontificators on any street corner, never mind just Speaker’s Corner, must be allowed to mouth-off without the interference of the state, providing no laws are being broken.

-There is rather good Huffington Post piece by James Anslow on why journalism isn’t a profession.
+There is a rather good Huffington Post piece by James Anslow on why journalism isn’t a profession.
 Anslow writes: “Journalism is an activity which, when pursued with vigour and executed with skill in a spirit of disruptive yet creative mischief, should represent the antithesis of ‘professionalism’, of regulation.
 It should be the enemy of any contracted code of behaviour outside those codes imposed on all citizens and enforced by criminal and civil law.”

 And the criminal and civil law does, on occasion, catch up with journalists.
 The News International hacking scandal may have led to the complete, costly waste of time that was the Leveson Inquiry but collars were felt and scalps had.
 (And the process, via the civil courts, isn’t finished yet.)